geopm/geopm/integration/experiment/ffnet/README.md

 #### `ffnet.py`:

-  Contains the helper function for launching an ffnet experiment.
+  Contains the helper function for launching an FFNet agent experiment.

-  In addition to command line arguments common to all run scripts, ffnet agent runs also accept the following options:
+  In addition to command line arguments common to all run scripts, the FFNet agent experiment script requires the following parameters:

-  - `perf-energy-bias`: A bias [0-1] that indicates the amount of performance degradation that is acceptable in order to achieve an improvement in energy efficiency.
-A value of 0 indicates that performance degradation is not tolerated.
-A value of 1 indicates that energy efficiency is of utmost importance.
-Note that no values indicate a guaranteed amount of performance degradation or energy savings.
-  - `cpu-nn-path`: A path to a neural network for guiding CPU frequency decisions.
+  - `--cpu-nn-path`: A path to a neural network for guiding CPU frequency decisions.
                      Frequency steering will occur at the package scope.
 If the path does not exist, an error will be thrown.
-At least one of cpu-nn-path and gpu-nn-path must be specified or an error will be thrown.
+At least one of `cpu-nn-path` and `gpu-nn-path` must be specified or an error will be thrown.
-  - `gpu-nn-path`: A path to a neural network json for guiding GPU frequency decisions.
+  - `--gpu-nn-path`: A path to a neural network json for guiding GPU frequency decisions.
                      Frequency steering will occur at the gpu scope.
 If the path does not exist, an error will be thrown.
-At least one of cpu-nn-path and gpu-nn-path must be specified or an error will be thrown.
+At least one of `cpu-nn-path` and `gpu-nn-path` must be specified or an error will be thrown.
-  - `cpu-fmap-path`: A path to the CPU frequency recommendation map json.
-This file must contain region keys specified in the file at cpu-nn-path and must map each of these regions to an array of frequency decisions for different values of perf-energy-bias.
-If cpu-nn-path is specified but cpu-fmap-path is not (or its path is invalid), an error will be thrown.
+  - `--cpu-fmap-path`: A path to the CPU frequency recommendation map json.
+This file must contain region keys specified in the file at `cpu-nn-path` and must map each of these regions to an array of frequency decisions for different values of `perf-energy-bias`.
+If `cpu-nn-path` is specified but cpu-fmap-path is not (or its path is invalid), an error will be thrown.
-  - `gpu-fmap-path`: A path to the GPU frequency recommendation map json.
-This file must contain region keys specified in the file at gpu-nn-path and must map each of these regions to an array of frequency decisions for different values of perf-energy-bias.
-If gpu-nn-path is specified but gpu-fmap-path is not (or its path is invalid), an error will be thrown.
+  - `--gpu-fmap-path`: A path to the GPU frequency recommendation map json.
+This file must contain region keys specified in the file at `gpu-nn-path` and must map each of these regions to an array of frequency decisions for different values of `perf-energy-bias`.
+If `gpu-nn-path` is specified but gpu-fmap-path is not (or its path is invalid), an error will be thrown.

+ The following parameter is optional:

+  - `--perf-energy-bias`: (default=0) A bias [0-1] that indicates the amount of performance degradation that is acceptable in order to achieve an improvement in energy efficiency.
+A value of 0 indicates that performance degradation is not tolerated.
+A value of 1 indicates that energy efficiency is of utmost importance.
+Note that there are no absolute guarantees on the amount of performance degradation or energy savings.

 ## Additional Experiment Module
 #### `neural_net_sweep.py`: